sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-radarvirtuel.md

 Most log messages are self-explanatory and have suggestions on how to trouble-shoot your issue.
 Here is some additional information that may help:

 * Sometimes, the logs may show error messages that it cannot connect to your `SOURCE_HOST`.
 If these messages show every few seconds, you have a problem (read below).
 If there are no new messages after a bit, it means that your station finally connected to the `SOURCE_HOST`.
-This connection delay is often caused by RadarVirtuel becoming "up and running" before `tar1090` or `readsb` do.
+This connection delay is often caused by RadarVirtuel becoming "up and running" before `tar1090` or `ultrafeeder` do.
 This will fix itself within less than a minute.
 * This message keeps on scrolling and it doesn't stop after a while.
-In that case, `tar1090` or `readsb` cannot be reached.
+In that case, `tar1090` or `ultrafeeder` cannot be reached.
-  * If you configured `readsb`, try adding this parameter to the `environment:` section in `docker-compose.yml`:
+  * If you configured `ultrafeeder`, try adding this parameter to the `environment:` section in `docker-compose.yml`:
-    `- READSB_NET_RAW_OUTPUT_PORT=30002`
+    `- ultrafeeder_NET_RAW_OUTPUT_PORT=30002`
   * If you configured `tar1090`, there's nothing else to configure.
 Make sure the `tar1090` container is up and running and is receiving data!
 * You see log messages about the Feeder Key being incorrect.
 This is quite self-explanatory: check your feeder key.
 * You see messages about not being able to reach the RadarVirtuel Server.
 This may be a temporary outage.
 If the message consists for several hours, please contact support@adsbnetwork.com to see if there's something going on.